 April 30, 2013

 Creating a primary care delivery system that utilizes teamwork is critical to achieving the triple aim.
 A culture of teamwork involves all members of a practice, each working at the top of their level of training.
 But does putting a group of healthcare-trained individuals together in a room, or in a practice, make them a team?
-This presentation will introduce the basic definitions and attributes of teamwork and team-based care.
-It will assist practices in thinking about how to organize as a team, how to measure "teamness," and will propose interventions practices can consider as they look to strengthen their ability to practice as a team.
-Finally, we will discuss the multiple challenges and issues that emerge as the team approach becomes the way in which the practice does its work.
+This presentation introduces the basic definitions and attributes of teamwork and team-based care.
+It will assist practices in thinking about how to organize as a team, how to measure "teamness," and proposes interventions that practices can consider as they look to strengthen their ability to practice as a team.
+Finally, the webinar addresses the multiple challenges and issues that emerge as the team approach becomes the way in which the practice does its work.

 By the end of this presentation, participants will:

 - Be able to define teams and team-based care